keithalewis/math/uf.md

 VaR can be turned into a more useful measure by incorporating the hedging strategy.
 Different hedging strategies can be compared for their effectiveness.
-Of course drawup and drawdown should also be considered instead of only the value of the hedged portfolio at one point in time.
+Of course draw-up and draw-down should also be considered instead of only the value of the hedged portfolio at one point in time.

 Similarly, CVA fails to take into account hedging.
 The CVA of a portfolio